 Sometimes I wonder what magic existed by the tranquil waters of Todd Puddle.
 Each time I brought a friend to camp or spend the day there, amazing things would happen.
 There were dragonflies with Theresa (a.k.a.
 Teesa), stickfights on the shore with Landon, butterflies with Amanda, and there were always ladybugs with me.
 I realize that none of those creatures or events seem all that unique. iphone 7 leather card case After all, winged insects are all around us and stickfights occur all over the world.
 Trust me, these were entirely different.

 With Teesa, there were thousands of dragonflies at my beloved Todd Puddle.
 They swirled around us as we stood in the water and landed on our shoulders with gossamer wings glowing in the afternoon light.
 A couple shared in the splendor with their treasured dog (their child) and their love radiated around the lake.
 We simply absorbed.
 The dragonflies circled overhead like WWII bombers. iphone 6 case nouske I’ve recounted this experience many times and am told that dragonflies are a sign of water quality.
 They had likely colonized around Todd Lake and were mating.
 Whatever their mission, they inspired us and we felt welcomed into their world.
 We enjoyed a front seat pass to a stunning display of color and movement.
 The dance of the dragonflies I shared with Teesa, remains one of my favorite memories.

+Alongside this creek Landon and I had a stick fight.
+It was terrific.
+Straight from the pages of every pirate novel or renassiance duel, we galloped over the large river rocks shouting our very best fencing cliches.
+“En garde!” or “Take that!” and my personal favorite “My name is Inigo Montoya.
+You killed my father, prepare to die!”
+Keep in mind that both of us were old enough to have left such antics behind many years before but again… iphone 7 plus phone case real leather there was something incredible about this place. iphone 6 minimal case I wasn’t the only one to feel it , to witness the way we all were transformed while there.
 Each time I vsited, ladybugs would find their way to me.
 In my mind, the presence of ladybugs is a significant thing.
 I found a ladybug on my scarf while under the tent at my grandfather’s funeral, in my hair or on my hands at each visit to Todd Lake, flying around my much-loved station wagon as my mother’s oldest brother informed me that I was never to contact my family again — that I was barred from the Harts forever because I couldn’t take care of my mother any longer, crawling along the window of my geriatric Explorer the day I fell in love with my husband, on my shirt sleeve the day I married Josh, on the dashboard as we drove cross-country on our first military move to Georgia, and resting on a flower which Josh brought me while I wept on the church playground when I realized that my four foster children would not be mine forever.